The face of our heroine.Jill of the Jungle

 - Excuse Plot: The first episode has basically no plot beyond "you're in the jungle, go kill monsters"; the second episode's plot amounts to "find a way out of the Underground" (which you ended up in by wandering around the jungle killing monsters).
 Only the third episode gives you a more concrete goal, namely to rescue the prince who has been kidnapped by lizard people.

 - Hub Level: Side-scrolling in the first episode, an overhead map in episode 3.

-- Palette Swap: Jill's skimpy clothes have a different color in each episode, but are otherwise identical.
+- Palette Swap: Jill's skimpy clothes have a different color in each episode- green in the first, red in the second and blue in the third- but are otherwise identical.

 - Precision-Guided Boomerang: Jill's throwing knives (almost) always return to her, even flying around walls and rocks to do so.
 Her shuriken usually do as well, but since they are unlimited, it's a bit less problematic when they don't.